Ever put a book down in the middle of reading it – for good?

-Or was it a case of: close up, slow-mo lighting a match, shake, drops to ground; close-up on flame, dolly follows line of petrol to book; cut to wide, long-shot, see thunderous explosion, boom!; zoom out at high-angle shot, see you in a slow-mo swagger, ash stains on your flannelette shirt, and remnants from your nuclear powered, good-for-nothing (hopefully only a) paperback, sprinkle down on hundreds of smiling faces in ash laden wisps of paper bearing words from the book which ironically paraphrase it as ‘vampires aren’t real and either are you if you read this’; end wide angle shot of beautiful sunsets of salmon-pink sky, so delicate you could cut it in to sushi and eat it?
+Or was it a case of – close up, slow-mo lighting a match, shakes match, drops match to ground – close-up on flame, dolly follows line of petrol to book – cut to wide, long-shot, see thunderous explosion – zoom out at high-angle shot, see you in a slow-mo swagger, ash stains on your flannelette shirt, and remnants from your nuclear powered, good-for-nothing (hopefully only a) paperback, sprinkle down on hundreds of smiling faces in ash laden wisps of paper bearing words from the book which ironically paraphrase it as ‘vampires aren’t real and either are you if you read this’ – end wide angle shot of beautiful sunsets of salmon-pink sky, so delicate you could cut it in to sushi and eat it?

-I came across a blog post by Author Jodi Hedland, (whose books, I’m sorry to say, I have not yet come across in my reading travels), titled ‘The top 7 reasons why I stop reading a novel‘.
-I like this post because it answers the question: ‘what do you want to read?’, rather than simply listing dot points of tips for writers.
+I came across a blog post by Author Jodi Hedland titled ‘The top 7 reasons why I stop reading a novel‘.
+I like this post because it answers the question: ‘what do you want to read?’ rather than simply listing dot points of tips for writers.

 I am usually so much my own salmon-sky eating action hero, that I generally don’t feel that pang of guilt if I stop reading a book.
 I rarely do this anyway.
 However, just last night I decided to put down ‘The Turn of the Screw’ for the last time.
-I didn’t look back before I leapt towards my book case and scaled the the shelves like a mad rock climber on a mountain; then I clasped Stephen King’s ‘The Dark Tower‘ in my hands, and hung on for dear life.
-And oh! how I have tried to hang on for this long; finally, after what has been a good couple of months I couldn’t hang on anymore.
+I didn’t look back before I leapt towards my book case and scaled the the shelves like a mad rock climber on a mountain, clasping Stephen King’s ‘The Dark Tower‘ in my hands whilst hanging on for dear life.
+And oh how I have tried to hang on for this long, finally, after what has been a good couple of months I couldn’t hang on anymore.
 I let myself fall from the side of the bookshelf, on to my bed and in to King’s imagination.